eldoy/eldoy-styleguide/README.md

 If we need types we use JSDOC.

 ### CSS

-We use SASS for CSS using SASS variables.
+We use SCSS for CSS using SASS variables.
 We don't use CSS variables.

+- Avoid deep nesting
+- Use `import` for splitting SCSS files
+- Use VCSS as reset